ColCarroll/ridge_map/README.md

 User Examples
 -------------

+### Annotating, changing background color, custom text

 This example shows how to annotate a lat/long on the map, and updates the color of the label text to allow for a dark background.
+Thanks to [kratsg](https://github.com/kratsg) for contributing.

 ```python
 import matplotlib